sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 #### Pass/Fail Criteria
  * Verify the output to check the latest reboot cause with the date time stamp at the start of reboot
- * Reboot cause list - Watchdog, reboot command, Host Reset
+ * Verify all the reboot causes - Watchdog, reboot command, Host Reset

 ### 1.12 Check the DPU state after OS reboot